Skip to main content

 Animals

 Many people are allergic to animals, such as cats and dogs.
 Animal fur does not cause an allergic reaction.
-It's the flakes of dead animal skin and their urine and saliva.
+The animal's saliva or skin flakes cause the reaction.

 Dogs and cats are the most common animals to cause allergies.
 But some people are affected by horses, cattle, rabbits and rodents, such as guinea pigs and hamsters.